Page 1 | 2Influenza (Flu)

 Avian influenza is caused by avian influenza viruses, which occur naturally among birds.

 Pandemic influenza causes a global outbreak, or pandemic, of serious illness that spreads easily from person to person.

 Seasonal influenza is a contagious respiratory illness caused by influenza viruses.

-For more information about pandemic influenza and Utah's pandemic planning tools, visit Utah's Pandemic Influenza website.
+For more information about pandemic influenza and Utah's pandemic planning tools, visit Utah's Bureau of Epidemiology's pandemic influenza page.

 How Influenza Spreads

 Flu viruses are spread through droplets that are created when people with flu cough, sneeze or talk.
 People who are nearby breathe in these droplets or possibly inhale them into the lungs.
 Sometimes, a person might also get flu by touching a surface or object that has flu virus on it and then touching their own mouth or nose.

 Most healthy adults may be able to infect others beginning one day before symptoms develop and up to five to seven days after becoming sick.
 Children may pass the virus for longer than seven days.
 Symptoms start one to four days after the virus enters the body.
 That means that you may be able to pass on the flu to someone else before you know you are sick, as well as while you are sick.
 Some persons can be infected with the flu virus but have no symptoms.
 During this time, those persons may still spread the virus to others.

 Influenza Signs & Symptoms